TA2k/ioBroker.bmw/README.md

 ![CarData Client Setup](img/cardata-client-setup.png)

-**CRITICAL**: Click one service and wait 20 seconds if you see an error message, then click again
+# **CRITICAL**: Click one service and wait 20 seconds if you see an error message, then click again.
+Don't press on "Gerät Authentifizieren/Devict authentication" Enter the client_id in iobroker settings.

-### 2. ⚠️ CRITICAL: CarData Streaming Configuration
+### 2. CarData Streaming Configuration

 **YOU MUST CONFIGURE CARDATA STREAMING AND SELECT ALL 244 DATA POINTS**